 Other things to do on Jersey that families will enjoy are visiting the Jersey War Tunnels, catching the ferry out to the 16th Century fortification Elizabeth Castle, and the island’s newest attraction Tamba Park which boasts a dino trail, adventure playground and boating lake.

-During our last visit we stayed in a five star hotel in St Helier but I’d be tempted to try a camping on our return trip.
+During our first visit we stayed in a five star hotel in St Helier.
+During our most recent visit we stayed at Rozel Camping Park.
 The climate is much closer to that of northern France than the UK – perfect for camping breaks from early spring to the autumn.
-You can take your own camper, tent or caravan, hire a camper van to tour the island or camp in luxury at the Durrell Wildlife Camp.

 Island holidays in the Isle of Sky